By Sonia Hickey and Ugur Nedim

 The ACTCAT – which is the equivalent of the NSW Civil and Administrative Tribunal – is sometimes referred to as the consumer’s court, or the people‘s court.
 It was established to free up courts from dealing with civil matters.

 These tribunals handle disagreements between landlords and tenants, builders and homeowners, and disputes over the supply of goods and services such as the issue between Mr Low and BAL Lawyers.

 Upon being notified of the law firm’s claim, Mr Low filed a counter-claim for nearly $20,000, arguing the firm failed to fight his claim “forcefully enough”.

 Mr Low represented himself at the tribunal, and also sought money for the time and cost involved in preparing his own defence.

 In a final twist, BAL Lawyers decided it would not claim anything above the original $5,500 he had already paid, and chose to drop its tribunal application completely.

 But Mr Lowe pressed on and the tribunal has just reached its final decision – dismissing his claim.

-It found that the cost agreement between the parties was clear.
+It found that the cost agreement, where how much does a lawyer cost is stated, between the parties was clear.
 It also found no evidence that the advice given to Mr Low was wrong, or that its strategy or conduct in running his case were negligent.